 Types of Breast Reduction Scars

 The type and size of the breast reduction scar depend on the type of surgical technique used.
-The two most common type of breast reduction scars are:
+The two most common types of breast reduction scars are:

 As its name suggests, this type of scar is shape like a lollipop.
 The shorter-scar technique in breast reduction surgeries creates this type of scar.

 The surgeon creates an incision around the border of your areolas.
-Then a vertical incision is made below your areolas running right down to the crease under your breasts.
-Once the incisions are made, the excess fat, tissues, and skin are then removed before the surgeon closes it back again.
+Then a vertical incision is made below your areolas, running right down to the crease under your breasts.
+Once the incisions are made, the excess fat, tissues, and skin are removed before the surgeon closes it again.
 The resulting scar has a round top with a vertical line under it, hence the name.